Trapped in the Drive-Thru: Origin and writing

 Yankovic felt compelled to write this parody because he felt the original was "brilliant and wonderful and ridiculous all at the same time".
 Yankovic would normally have considered taking the original song and making lyrics that were "more bizarre than they already are", but the original R. Kelly song was already bizarre to start with, according to Yankovic.
 Instead, to contrast the original, "Trapped in the Drive-Thru" uses the very dramatic structure of the original to tell an extremely banal tale of a couple's attempts to pick up their dinner one night, one of the most "banal and mundane" stories Yankovic could think of.

 Much like how the original was divided into various chapters (as of now 33) Yankovic's is also divided, into 3 chapters, although they are not divided on the album itself.
 Yankovic had received R. Kelly's permission to parody the song, but due to its length, he was worried that he would have to pay 2-3 times the normal statutory rate for inclusion on the album, which would have potentially forced him to remove one or two songs from Straight Outta Lynwood.
-However, R. Kelly allowed Yankovic to use the full song at the rate of a single song, allowing Yankovic to keep his album intact.
+However, Kelly allowed Yankovic to use the full song at the rate of a single song, allowing Yankovic to keep his album intact.

 Music video

 An animated music video was released on MySpace on March 19, 2007.
-The video is now on YouTube and has received over 30 million views as of December 2021.
+The video is now on YouTube and has received over 33 million views as of November 2025.
 The video was created by Doug Bresler, creator of Doogtoons.
 It was the ninth music video produced for the album Straight Outta Lynwood.

 The video was also featured as Channel Frederator's 100th episode.
 In June 2008, "Trapped in the Drive-Thru" received the award of Funniest Film of 2007 at the Channel Frederator Awards.

+Personnel

+According to the liner notes of The Essential "Weird Al" Yankovic: